 - There are three receipt dates per year, as provided on the NIEHS Administrative Supplements webpage.
-Grantees are highly encouraged to submit supplement requests by the May due date (May 21, 2018) for potential funding within a given fiscal year (i.e., before August 28, 2018).
-Applications received after the May receipt date will not be guaranteed for funding within the associated fiscal year.
-For grantee planning purposes, the earliest anticipated funding date would be three months after the date of application submission (depending on availability of funds and Congressional Appropriation).
+Grantees are highly encouraged to submit supplement requests by the April due date for potential funding within a given fiscal year.
+Applications received after the April receipt date will not be guaranteed for funding within the associated fiscal year.
+For grantee planning purposes, the earliest anticipated funding date would be three months after the date of application submission.
+Please note, decisions depend on availability of funds and Congressional Appropriation.

 - Follow the instructions in PA-20-272 for details on format, page limits, and application submission instructions.
 The following additional tips are provided here:

 - Project Summary: For the project summary, include a plain language abstract describing the proposed supplement activity.

 - Research Strategy: In the research strategy section, please include the proposed aims of the activity and a brief description of the SRP project/core and its aims.
 The description should be scientifically justified, should clearly convey the potential impact of the activity, and should be relevant to Superfund.
 Descriptions should be written so that they can be easily understood by individuals outside of your specific area of expertise.
 Abbreviations should be spelled out and highly technical language/terms that may not be known to the broader scientific community should be avoided unless clearly defined.
 The Research Strategy section should be between 3-6 pages.

 - Supplement proposals need to be within scope of the original project/core (i.e. the proposal should not request to do something that is significantly different than the original proposal).

 - Supplement timeframe cannot extend beyond the current budget period.
 Funds would need to be spent in this time period and would need to be feasible for what is planned scientifically.